nkoep/nkoep.net/posts/hello-sapper.md

 client-side JS-based router.
 Admittedly, the implementation suffered from a few annoying shortcomings as well as some outright silly design decisions.
-One example of such poor design was the insistence on serving pages as Markdown files that were rendered on the client rather than serving pre-compiled HTML files.
+One example of such poor design was insisting on serving pages as Markdown files that were rendered on the client rather than serving pre-compiled HTML files.
 Moreover, since every page was served dynamically, every request to the site had to be redirected to the index page serving as the site's entry point.
 This meant, however, that the site could not return proper 404 status codes if an unknown URL was hit.
-Sadly, those weren't the only issues with the site, which is why a few months ago I eventually decided to rewrite it in a more seasoned frontend framework.
+Sadly, those weren't the only issues with the site, which is why I eventually decided to rewrite it in a more seasoned frontend framework.

 Enter [Sapper](https://sapper.svelte.dev/), which is to [Svelte](https://svelte.dev/) what Next.js is to React and what Nuxt.js is to